-- HMAS AE1, the Royal Australian Navy's first submarine, was lost at sea with all hands near East New Britain, Papua New Guinea.
+- HMAS AE1, the Royal Australian Navy's first submarine, is lost at sea with all hands near East New Britain, Papua New Guinea.

-- U.S. President William McKinley dies after an assassination attempt on September 6, and is succeeded by Vice President Theodore Roosevelt.
+- U.S. President William McKinley dies after being mortally wounded on September 6 by anarchist Leon Czolgosz and is succeeded by Vice President Theodore Roosevelt.

 - American Civil War: The Battle of South Mountain, part of the Maryland Campaign, is fought.

 - Jang Bahadur and his brothers massacre about 40 members of the Nepalese palace court.

 - The Ottoman Empire signs the Treaty of Adrianople with Russia, thus ending the Russo-Turkish War.